Highland Academy Staff

 Tammy enjoys life with her husband and kids.
 She has 6 dogs, 3 cats, as well as all the wildlife that shows up in her backyard.

 Art and History Teacher

-Miss Lea has been teaching at Highland Academy since 2001.
+Lea has been teaching at Highland Academy since 2001.
 She has taught pre-school, and Kindergarten through first grade until 2018.
 In addition she specializes in teaching art and social studies kindergarten through eighth grade.
-She is currently teaching her second through fourth grade homeroom math, and has added spelling to art and social studies.
+She is currently teaching her third and fourth grade homeroom math, and has added spelling to art and social studies.
 Lea is the creative set designer for all of our school plays.
-She alo seves on the PTO Executive Board as President.
+She alo seves on the PTO Executive Board as Vice- President.
 Miss Lea has a bachelor of science in interior design from Drexel University and attended the teacher’s education program at Stockton University where she studied elementary education.